General Requirements for Admission of Transfers

 Transcripts are evaluated and course/credit equivalencies are determined by the Office of the Registrar in accordance with the policies of the department to which the student seeks admission.

-Transfer students denied formal admission to the institution are eligible to enroll in coursework through the non-degree program, assuming they meet the admission and prerequisite requirements.
+Transfer students denied formal admission to the institution may be eligible to enroll in coursework through the non-degree program, assuming they meet the admission and prerequisite requirements.

 Transfer of Credit

-Credit may be awarded for equivalent courses completed at accredited institutions of higher education.
+All college-level credits from regionally accredited institutions will be awarded transfer credit.
 A list of recognized accrediting organizations may be found on the Registrar's website.
-Credit for work completed at an unaccredited institution may be awarded on the recommendation of the student’s major department, in consultation with the school or college dean and transfer credit analyst.
-(See also "Admissions Information" and “Taking Courses Off Campus.”)
+Credit for work completed at non-regionally accredited institutions, such as that from military training or other non-regionally accredited organizations, may be awarded when accompanied by a transcript from the American Council on Education (ACE) or Joint Services Commission Transcript (JST).
+Credits from non-regionally accredited institutions may also be granted on the recommendation of the student’s major department, in consultation with the college dean and Registrar's Office.
+(See also "Admission to West Chester" and the section on "Taking Courses Off Campus.")

-If a student changes his or her major and/or minor, grades originally approved for transfer will be re-evaluated by the new major/minor department.
+If a student changes their major and/or minor, grades originally approved for transfer will be re-evaluated by the new major/minor department.

 No course equivalency transfer credit will be given for WCU courses numbered at the 400 level, unless the courses are taken at an institution that awards baccalaureate degrees.
-Departments have the right to accept courses for majors as 199 or TRN 199.
+Departments have the right to accept courses for their majors as 199 (e.g., BIO 199) or TRN 199.

-Transcripts will be evaluated by the Office of the Registrar prior to enrollment.
-Students will be sent a copy of the evaluation.
+Official transcripts will be evaluated by the Office of the Registrar.
+Students will be sent a copy of the evaluation immediately upon review.

 Transfer Credit Appeals Process

-All questions regarding the transfer of credit to West Chester University should be directed to the transfer credit area within the Office of the Registrar.
-If students want to appeal a transfer equivalency decision, they must complete the Transfer Credit Appeal form, which is available on the Office of the Registrar’s website.
+All questions regarding the transfer of credit to West Chester University should be directed to the Registrar's Office.
+If a student wishes to appeal a transfer equivalency decision, they must complete the Transfer Credit Appeal form.
 Students must complete and submit this form, along with a course description and/or syllabus, to the appropriate academic department for approval.
 If additional information is needed to further review the student’s appeal, it will be the student’s responsibility to provide this information.
 Please allow two to three weeks for departments to make a final determination.

-University Policies for Students Transferring from a Non-accredited Institution
+University Policies for Students Transferring from a Non-Regionally Accredited Institution

 Applicants from collegiate institutions (including community colleges and junior colleges) that are not accredited by one of the six regional associations in the United States will be considered for admission if the applicant's cumulative index is 2.00 (C) or better.
 High school credentials may be requested.